bephrem1/impulse/README.md

 <img src = "https://i.imgur.com/MGHxyWw.png">

 The first thing we had to design was the main website.
 We need to implement user authentication, user authorization and data analytics.
-This site would be the central hub of impluse, containg a dashboard that generated analytics for each user based on their activity.
+This site would be the central hub of impulse, containg a dashboard that generated analytics for each user based on their activity.
 This is what it looks like:

 <img src="https://preview.ibb.co/kEwkHH/Screen_Shot_2018_04_08_at_1_43_23_AM.png">